Roman Dobrokhotov

-Roman Aleksandrovich Dobrokhotov (Роман Александрович Доброхотов; born August 6, 1983) is a Russian investigative journalist, political scientist and activist.
+Roman Alexandrovich Dobrokhotov (Роман Александрович Доброхотов; born August 6, 1983) is a Russian investigative journalist, political scientist and former activist.
 He is the founder and editor-in-chief of The Insider, a Russia-focused media outlet.
 He is also one of the founders and leaders of the 5th of December Party, a member of the federal political council of the Solidarnost movement and member of the political council of the Solidarnost's Moscow branch.

 Early life and education

 Roman Dobrokhotov studied at School No. 1525 in Moscow.
 His father is the Russian philosopher Alexander Dobrokhotov.
 From 2000 to 2006, he studied at Moscow State Institute of International Relations (MGIMO) at the Faculty of Political Science.
 In 2006—2007, in graduate school at the Higher School of Economics in Moscow.
 The topic of Dobrokhotov's PhD thesis was "Trust in world politics".

 Career

 Since 2005, he has been leader of the movement "We", a member of the federal political council of the movement Solidarnost since the foundation of the movement in 2008, a member of the political council of the Moscow branch of Solidarnost since 2009.
 From 2006 to 2008, he was a columnist and deputy editor of the department of economics of the Novye Izvestia newspaper.

 From 2006 to 2008, he worked as a freelance employee of the radio station Govorit Moskva, where he hosted the weekly program Очная ставка.

 In July 2009, Dobrokhotov announced his intention to run in elections to the Moscow City Duma in a single-mandate constituency number 5.
 His nomination was supported by the Solidarnost movement.
 The Moscow City Electoral Commission refused to register him, motivating the refusal with claims to the quality of the collected signatures.

 In January 2010, he began working as a researcher at the State Academic University for the Humanities (GAUGN), where he taught political science.

 In March 2010, Dobrokhotov signed the online manifesto of the Russian opposition "Putin Must Go".

-Since April 2010, he worked as editor of the online newspaper Slon.ru.